-Parent and Family Weekend is your best opportunity to get a taste of the life and the work in which your johnnie in engaged.
-Through class visits, a chance to chat with our faculty, and a special seminar just for family and friends, you’ll get a sense of the vitality and richness of the St. John’s experience—and, of course, you’ll enjoy a wonderful visit with your johnnie in one of the greatest vacation destinations in the U.S. To register, click here
+Parent and Family Weekend is your best opportunity to get a taste of the life and the work in which your Johnnie is engaged.
+Through class visits, a chance to chat with our faculty, and a special seminar just for family and friends, you’ll get a sense of the vitality and richness of the St. John’s experience—and, of course, you’ll enjoy a wonderful visit with your Johnnie in one of the greatest vacation destinations in the United States.

 Pick up your registration materials when you arrive on campus.

 9 a.m. to 4:30 p.m.

 Parents are invited to observe Friday classes, which may include language, mathematics, laboratory, or music, depending on your Johnnie’s course schedule.
 If you plan to observe your Johnnie’s classes, please contact him or her ahead of time to get his or her Friday class schedule and room number.

 2 to 4 p.m., Career Services Library

 Join Director of Career Services Margaret Odell for an open house of the Career Services office.
 Learn about upcoming programs and initiatives that will help your student succeed after graduation.

 4:30 to 6 p.m., Junior Common Room and Balcony